Use Array to Enhance Hash Table (ArrayHashMap)

 , where n

-is the total number of elements in the arr
+is the length of the arr

 array.